gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/graphview.md

 ## Example

 The following code creates a window with a GraphView displaying a simple hierarchy.
 When nodes are selected or activated, the window title updates to show the current action.
+The other `GraphViewEvents` methods (`on_request_new_node`, `on_request_new_edge`, `on_selection_changed`) are left at their default implementations here.

+For a full editor sample (app bar, `modify_graph`, `MultiSelect`, and handlers for new node/edge and selection), see the `examples/graph_editor` example in the AppCUI-rs repository.

 ```rs
 use appcui::prelude::*;